Petőfi Rádió

-Petőfi Rádió, (formerly known as MR2-Petőfi Rádió and Budapest II.) is a public-broadcasting radio station in Hungary, concentrating on music and related programming, largely aimed at a younger demographic.
-It is one of the seven national radio channels produced by MTVA, and was founded in 1932 with its first test broadcasts held in summer of that year, as Budapest II., before adopting its current name, an homage to poet Sándor Petőfi.
+Petőfi Rádió (formerly known as MR2-Petőfi Rádió and Budapest II.) is a public-broadcasting radio station in Hungary, concentrating on music and related programming, largely aimed at a younger demographic.
+It is one of the seven national radio channels owned and operated by Hungarian Radio and Television, and was founded in 1932 as Budapest II., before adopting its current name in 1949, an homage to poet Sándor Petőfi.
 Programming includes music from young Hungarian talents, as well as mainstream and underground Hungarian music.
 Its signal is received through FM radio, the internet and satellite.

 History

-Technical context
+Beginnings

-Test broadcasts started in the summer of 1932 with a 3 kW transmitter under the name Budapest II.
-On 1 December 1933, its official broadcasts began from a 120 kW transmitter at Lakihegy Tower.
-The transmitter power was increased from 3 kW to 20 kW.
-Official regular broadcasts did not start until 16 December 1934.
-On 1 February 1949, it adopted the name Petőfi Rádió.
+Test broadcasts started on 14 February 1932 with a 3 kW transmitter under the name Budapest II., with 2-3 hours of recorded music per week, broadcasting on 210 m wavelength (1427.5 kc).
+On 16 December 1934, broadcasts moved to a 20 kW transmitter formerly used by Budapest I., on the 834.5 m wavelength (359.5 kc).
+Official regular broadcasts started on 22 December.
+On 1 February 1949, it adopted the name Petőfi Rádió after the poet Sándor Petőfi.

-In 1982, the station housed Magyar Rádió's political unit.

-In the same year, the entertainment department split from the literary department, delivering sports programming without depending on political programming.

 On 27 August 1949, a 135 kW transmitter broadcasting on 1040 kHz was inaugurated in Szolnok, east of Budapest, with a height of 126 meters.
 On 15 March 1950, the station moved to on 1187 kHz.
-In 1951, a further transmitter was set up in Balatonszabadi, using materials from the Lahikegy Tower, broadcasting on 146 m.
+In 1951, a further transmitter was set up in Balatonszabadi, using materials from the Lakihegy Tower, broadcasting on 146 m.
 On 24 October 1953, its transmitter increased to 135 kW and moved to 872 kHz, later moved again to 1250 kHz.
-In 1988 the transmitter was handed over to Juventus Rádió (810 kHz)and is currently used by Kossuth Rádió as a reserve transmitter.
+In 1989, the transmitter was handed over to Juventus Rádió (810 kHz) and is currently used by Kossuth Rádió as a reserve transmitter.
 Petőfi in 1986 started broadcasting from a new 1251 kHz transmitter with a power of 500 kW to cover the Transdanubian region.

 Early youth programs

 Budapest II. in 1947 started airing Rádió Gyermekújsága, Rádióiskola started in July that year.
 These were considered to be among the first children and youth programs on Hungarian radio.
 The 1950s were marked by the broadcasts of Világifjúsági Találkozó and Főiskolai Világbajnokságról, and in 1954, the Radio Youth Choir was founded.
-Később, 1958 saw the arrival of children's program Varázsszem (Magic Eye).
+Later, in 1958 the children's program Varázsszem (Magic Eye) made its debut.
 The station added an extra hour to its programming in 1959 and Rádióiskola continued.

 In the 1960s, the youth program on Sundays Táskarádió appeared.
 1962 saw the Rádióiskola gaining a counterpart for older listeners, Rádióegyetem with individual departments for literature, science, knowledge and music.
 1965 saw the beginning of Húszas Stúdió for the 14-20 demographic.

 The number of youth programs increased after 1975, with the creation of an afternoon slot, then in 1976, Ötödik sebesség premiered to absorb all of its interview programs.
 The program became a huge success, and is considered to be the ancestor of similar shows on Hungarian radio in subsequent years.